 There are times when the assessor leaves the group being observed.
 This can happen because the group is out of the classroom, for example, when children are playing outdoors and the assessor wishes to document some information about the classroom without disrupting play activities.
 In this case, before leaving the group, the assessor first documents information about the outdoor space, including the equipment and materials, activities, and interactions.

-When the assessor has collected all of the information, he or she needs about the outdoor environment, the assessor may then use some of the time the children are outside to photograph materials and the classroom layout.
+When the assessor has collected all of the information, he or she needs about the outdoor environment, the assessor may then use some of the time the children are outside to look through materials in the classroom.